VoidWalker02/Flatline/README.txt

+Flatline is a simple bash script designed to make launching flatpak applications from the command line simpler.
-FlatAlias is a bash script that once run, creates an alias for all of the currently installed Flatpak packages installed in your machine.
-The alias corresponds to the package's name.
+The script creates an alias for all currently installed flatpak packages into your bash config This makes running these applications far easier, as you need to, for example, type simply:

-FlatAlias must be run again to add newly installed packages and will refrain from adding any already installed package twice.

-With FlatAlias you need only to run

 Obsidian

-Into your terminal to launch flatpak Obsidian, instead of running
+Into the command line to launch the flatpak Obsidian package instead of typing:

 flatpak run md.obsidian.Obsidian

+This works similarly for every currently installed flatpak package.